ARTICLE 1.5. Notice to Withhold

 (B) The amount of each payment that becomes due following service of the notice of levy on the person and prior to the expiration of the levy.

-(d) For the purposes of this section, the term “payments” does not include earnings as that term is defined in subdivision (a) of Section 706.011 of the Code of Civil Procedure or funds in a deposit account as defined in paragraph (29) of subdivision (a) of Section 9102 of the Commercial Code.
-The term “payments” does include any of the following:
+(d) For the purposes of this section, the term "payments'' does not include earnings as that term is defined in subdivision (a) of Section 706.011 of the Code of Civil Procedure or funds in a deposit account as defined in Section 9105 of the Commercial Code.
+The term "payments'' does include any of the following:

 (3) Any other payments or credits due or becoming due the distributor, dealer, or other person liable as the result of written or oral contracts for services or sales whether denominated as wages, salary, commission, bonus, or otherwise.